The VMware Knowledge Base provides support solutions, error messages and troubleshooting guides

 - Start the VMware VirtualCenter Server and VMware Update Manager services.
 For more information, see Stopping, starting, or restarting vCenter services (1003895).

-Note: For 5.1, make sure that the Single Sign On Service is started before starting the vCenter Server Service.
+Note: In vCenter Server 5.1, make sure that the Single Sign-On Service is started before starting the VMware VirtualCenter Server service.

 - Database server compatibility, see the Compatibility Matrix.

 - Moving VirtualCenter to a new server, see Migrating VirtualCenter to a different Server (5850444).

 - Changing the vCenter Server database user ID and password, see Changing the vCenter Server database user ID and password (1006482).

 - When moving or relocating the Single Sign-On Server to a new database, see Update vCenter Single Sign On settings after you change the host name or port of the database server (2033516).